-iii) Balt units may not attach until released at which time they may attach to other Balt units.
+ii) Balt units may not attach until released at which time they may attach to other Balt units.
 Balt units may also attach to AoP units if they have been released and Meade has assumed command.
-Balt units that are not scheduled for release may never attach.

-iv) DC units may not attach until released at which time they may attach to DC units.
+iii) DC units may not attach until released at which time they may attach to other DC units.
 DC units may also attach to AoP units if they have been released and Meade has assumed command.
-DC units that are not scheduled for release may never attach.
+DC units that are not scheduled for release (i.e., 2MA, Jewett & Casey) may never attach.

-v) HV and WV units may only attach to HV or WV units, respectively, until Meade takes command of the Army of the Potomac at which time they may also attach to AoP units.
+iv) HF and WV units may only attach to other HF or WV units, respectively, until Meade takes command of the Army of the Potomac at which time they may also attach to AoP units.

-vi) The Haupt RR unit may not attach.
+v) The Haupt RR unit may not attach.